zachtakk/262/README.md

-# Labs completed using C development for purposed of Embedded Systems
+# Labs completed using C development for purpose of Embedded Systems